Artificial Intelligence Clones: Main Results

-Although a bound for how large $k$ must be for Theorem \ref{thm:2} to apply is beyond the scope of this paper, Figure \ref{fig:Simulate} reports estimates for $d^{\text{AI}}_k(N)$ with $N=10,000$ (chosen to be some arbitrary large number) and $d^{\text{IP}}_k(2)$ as we vary the number of dimensions $k$.\footnote{In more detail: in each of 1000 iterations, I draw $N=10,000$ realizations of $(X_i,Y_{i0},Y_{0i})$ in the AI representation regime and find the index $i$ where $\| Y_{i0}-Y_{0i} \| $ is minimized.
+Although a bound for how large $k$ must be for Theorem \ref{thm:2} to apply is beyond the scope of this paper, Figure \ref{fig:Simulate} reports estimates for $d^{\text{IP}}_k(2)$ and $d^{\text{AI}}_k(N)$ with $N=10,000$ (chosen to be some arbitrary large number) as we vary the number of dimensions $k$.\footnote{In more detail: in each of 1000 iterations, I draw $N=10,000$ realizations of $(X_i,Y_{i0},Y_{0i})$ in the AI representation regime and find the index $i$ where $\| Y_{i0}-Y_{0i} \| $ is minimized.
 I then average over the values $\|X_{i^*}\|$ to derive an estimate of $d^{\text{AI}}_k(N)$.
-Likewise in the in-person regime, I draw 2 realizations of $(X_1,X_2)$ and average over the smaller of the two norms over the 1000 trials.} As discussed above, the estimates of both $d^{\text{AI}}_k(N)$ and $d^{\text{IP}}_k(2)$ converge to $\frac{k}{k+1}$ from below as $k$ grows large.
-But the estimate of $d^{\text{AI}}_k(N)$ (while lower than $d^{\text{IP}}_k(2)$ for small $k$) converges to this benchmark faster, and eventually overtakes $d^{\text{IP}}_k(2)$.
-Specifically, the estimate of $d^{\text{AI}}_k(N)$ exceeds the estimate of $d^{\text{IP}}_k(2)$ for $k\geq 150$.
+Likewise in the in-person regime, I draw 2 realizations of $(X_1,X_2)$ and average over the smaller of the two norms over the 1000 trials.} The estimate of $d^{\text{AI}}_k(N)$ exceeds the estimate of $d^{\text{IP}}_k(2)$ for $k\geq 150$.
 Thus if match compatibility is based on 150 or more attributes, then Subject should prefer an in-person search over two individuals over participating on an AI platform with 10,000 individuals.
 (See Table \ref{tab:Data} in Appendix \ref{app:Table} for the exact values in Figure \ref{fig:Simulate}.)

-The practical relevance of Theorem \ref{thm:2} depends on whether capturing the full complexity of a person is necessary for identifying a good match.
-This may not be the case if only a few critical attributes enter Subject's utility function, or if all attributes matter but are predictable from some small set of core attributes.
-Empirical studies aiming to predict match compatibility from a broad range of attributes suggest that a person's intrinsic complexity (as relevant to match quality) cannot be meaningfully collapsed in this way \citep{Joel2017,Joel2020}.
-Nevertheless, an agnostic reading of Theorem \ref{thm:2} is that \emph{if} individuals value alignment across a large number of traits and \emph{if} these traits are not inherently predictable from one another, then search using AI clones has limited value.
+Note that the small differences between $d^{\text{IP}}_k(2)$ and $d^{\text{AI}}_k(N)$ for $k$ large do not mean that the differences between in-person search and AI-mediated search are small, since in practice we expect searchers to search over more than 2 people.
+(Moreover, the size of the search may be endogenously selected as a function of $k$.)